Hidden charges, overseas fees and pressure tactics could all make your hotel stay more expensive.

 These sites all use similar tricks: “only two rooms left!”, “This hotel has been booked 17 times today”, “77 people are looking at your location right now”.

 It’s all there to push you to book now and not search elsewhere.
-This is one of the things the CMA is looking into to find out how accurate this data is.
+But a lot of the time, people are looking at different dates to you.
+So take this with a pinch of salt.